[I]t is unilaterally impossible for

 anathema we have proclaimed is de jure a manifestation of a purely local

-significance for the history of the universal Church, for ecumenism is a heresy
+for the history of the universal Church, for ecumenism is a heresy on a

-on a universal scale.
-The place of the Russian Church Abroad is now plain
+universal scale.
+The place of the Russian Church Abroad is now plain in the

-in the conscience of all the Orthodox.
-The Lord has laid a great cross upon us,
+conscience of all the Orthodox.
+The Lord has laid a great cross upon us, but it

-but it is, however, no longer possible to remain silent, for continued silence
+is, however, no longer possible to remain silent, for continued silence would

 - “The Council of Bishops of 1983,” by Archbishop Vitaly of